 The following sites contain downloadable data sets for analysis by subject area.
-Some of the sites are available for data set deposit, check with the Data Services Librarian if you are looking to find a repository to deposit your research data.
+Some of the sites are available for data set deposit, check with the Data Literacy Librarian if you are looking to find a repository to deposit your research data.

 Contains over 1,000 books, reference works and journal articles by academics from across the social sciences.
 Also, includes over 500 specially authored cases that illustrate how real academic research projects were conducted and a collection of teaching datasets and instructional guides for students to develop data analysis skills.

 The world's largest archive of computerized social science data.
 In order to download restricted data sets, DePaul users must create an ICPSR MyData account and link it to our institution.
 Create an account here: http://bit.ly/201zdoq Access note: Only available to authenticated DePaul users.